Avhijan/Html_and_CSS/README.md

 # Html_and_CSS
-This repositary consits of basic html codes.
+This repositary consits of basic html and CSS codes.